 3) Mailbird: Mailbird lacks text on the page.
 Instead, it’s all about icons.
 One can customize the look with more flash templates.
 Mailbird stands out as it can integrate with nearly 50 apps and services which make a great choice for users who live in their inbox.
 With such features, Mailbird becomes a powerful hub for communication and project management.

 4) Windows Mail: Windows mail is a default application that comes pre-installed on Windows, and it’s as simple as it gets.
-If you’re a Windows user to your core, you appreciate the native feel.
-It consists of many basic features and is free for use .
+Windows Mail can be connected, if you’re a Windows user to your core, you appreciate the native feel.
+It consists of many basic features and is free for use.

 5) Microsoft Outlook: It is one of the oldest email clients out there that are still widely used, and for a good reason it’s reliable.
-Plus outlook’s email, calendar and contact management system works seamlessly with it.
+Plus outlook’s & arcor login email, calendar, and contact management system works seamlessly with it.
 It comes with all the necessary basic features and also has multiple unique features one can find them in the Microsoft Outlook Tips and Tricks section.
-It is free till the trial period then one can purchase a license for it from hotmail .
+It is free till the trial period then one can purchase a license for it on outlook.

 On a concluding note, one can rest assured with the email clients given in the article all of them prioritize user security and data privacy.